rust-lang/rust/src/doc/trpl/unsafe.md

 }
 ```

-And finally, Rust doesn't have any kind of type based aliasing rules for raw pointers like C,
+Finally, Rust doesn't have any kind of type based aliasing rules for raw
-e.g. pointers to unrelated types (e.g. `i32` and `f32`) can alias.
+pointers like C, e.g. pointers to unrelated types (e.g. `i32` and `f32`) may
+alias.

 ```
-// This program should print 1 and 0
+// This program should print 1 and 0.
 unsafe fn f(pi: *mut i32, pf: *mut f32) {
     let mut val = *pi;
     println!("{}", val);
-    *pf = 0.0; // this value change should be visible through the pointer pi val = *pi; // this load operation cannot be optimized out println!("{}", val);
+    *pf = 0.0; // This value change should be visible through the pointer pi. val = *pi; // This load operation cannot be optimized out. println!("{}", val);
 }